utkuhangenc/pj/index.md

 [Here](files/pkgdown_starter) is my starter for using pkgdown and building your own website for R packages.

 ## EVDS Package
 [Here](https://algopoly.github.io/EVDS/index.html) is the package that I am contributing.
-This is a API wrapper for Central Bank of Republic of Turkey's offical data base.
+This is a API wrapper for Central Bank of Republic of Turkey's official data base.
 I did an analysis on CBRT's monetary policies and it's effects on currency rates.
 I am currently working on my second analysis which would cover house price indices.

+## Housing Bubble Analysis
+[Here](files/housing_bubble.html) I have tried to capture the housing bubble in each region of Turkey using data from Central Bank of Republic of Turkey's official data base.
+I did an analysis on which cities are "booming" in terms of house price indices and which ones are correlated.